SummaryRead the full fact sheet

 In the short term, very low carbohydrate diets can result in greater weight loss than high carbohydrate diets.
 But in the long term, weight loss differences appear to be minimal.

 Very low carbohydrate diets can be unhealthy as carbohydrates are the preferred fuel source for our bodies to work effectively (especially the brain).
-If we restrict carbohydrates our brain may feel a bit fuzzy and we may experience more mood swings than usual.
+If we restrict carbohydrates our and we may experience more mood swings than usual.

-In addition, these diets increase our risk of kidney problems from having to process abundant protein (far more than the 15–25 per cent of energy recommended to reduce disease risk).
+In addition, these diets increase our risk of kidney problems from having to process abundant protein (far more than the 15 to 25% of energy recommended to reduce disease risk).

 And by cutting out large groups of vegetables, fruits and grains, these diets also tend to increase your risk of micronutrient deficiencies and constipation because of their low fibre content.